Devadasi

 Between the sixth and thirteenth centuries, Devadasis had a high rank and dignity in society and were exceptionally affluent as they were seen as the protectors of the arts.
-During this period royal patrons provided them with gifts of land, property, and jewellery.
-After becoming Devadasis, the women would spend their time learning religious rites, rituals, and dances.
-Devadasis were expected to live a life of celibacy, however, there have been instances of exceptions.
+During this period, royal patrons provided them with gifts of land, property, and jewellery.
+After becoming Devadasis, the women would spend their time learning religious rites, rituals and dances.
+Devadasis were expected to live a life of celibacy.

 During the period of British rule in the Indian subcontinent, kings who were the patrons of temples lost their power, thus the temple artist communities also lost their significance.
-As a result, Devadasis were left without their traditional means of support and patronage and were now commonly associated with temple prostitution.
+As a result, Devadasis were left without their traditional means of support and patronage and were now commonly associated with prostitution.
 The practice of Devadasi was banned during British rule, starting with the Bombay Devadasi Protection Act in 1934.
 The colonial view of Devadasi practices remains debated as the British colonial government were unable to distinguish the Devadasis from non-religious street dancers.

-The Devadasi system though is still in existence in rudimentary form but with social activism state governments of different states at different times outlawed this ritual such as Andhra Pradesh Devdasis (Prohibition of dedication) Act, 1988, or the Madras Devdasis Act 1947.
+The Devadasi system is still in existence in rudimentary form, but under pressure from social activism at different times, some state governments have outlawed it, such as Andhra Pradesh with its 1988 Devdasis (Prohibition of Dedication) Act and Madras with its 1947 Devdasis Act.